kevalshah90/llm-clustering-case-study/README.md

 The goal of this assignment is to demonstrate your ability to build a data pipeline to process unstructured data, and to use that data to build a simple clustering and summarizing tool whose output could be built into a more complex application.
 What we expect you to build are proofs of concept, and not production-ready models.

+If you decide to use a paid API to solve the exercise, we will reimburse you for usage up to $10.

 ## Instructions
 1. Clone (**please, don't fork!**) this repository and create a new branch for your development work
 1. Create your implementation following the [Specification](#specification) below
 1. Add instructions on how to run your implementation to the [Getting Started](#getting-started) section.
 1. In the [follow-up questions](#follow-up-questions) section below, respond inline to each of the questions.
-1. Commit your implementation and answers to a new private repo in your personal GH and give `@avyfain` access to the repo.
+1. Commit your implementation and answers to a new repo in your personal GH and give `@avyfain` access to the repo.

 **Guidelines:**
 - Do not spend longer than four hours on your implementation, a perfect implementation is not required or expected.
 Please move on to the [follow-up questions](#follow-up-questions) after that.